Majed Moqed: 2001

-Later that year, Moqed, Hani Hanjour, Hazmi and Ahmed al-Ghamdi rented a minivan and travelled to Fairfield, Connecticut.
+Later that year, Moqed, Hani Hanjour, al-Hazmi, and Ahmed al-Ghamdi rented a minivan and travelled to Fairfield, Connecticut.
 There they met a contact in the parking lot of a local convenience store who provided them with false IDs.
 (This was possibly Eyad Alrababah, a Jordanian charged with document fraud).

-Moqed was one of the five hijackers who asked for a state identity card on August 2, 2001.
-On August 24, both Mihdhar and Moqed tried to purchase flight tickets from the American Airlines online ticket-merchant, but had technical difficulties resolving their address and gave up.
+Moqed was one of the five hijackers who asked for a state identity card on 2 August 2001.
+On 24 August, both al-Mihdhar and Moqed tried to purchase flight tickets from the American Airlines online ticket-merchant, but had technical difficulties resolving their address and gave up.

-Employees at Advance Travel Service in Totowa, New Jersey later claimed that Moqed and Hanjour had both purchased tickets there.
+Employees at Advance Travel Service in Totowa, New Jersey, later claimed that Moqed and Hanjour had both purchased tickets there.
 They claimed that Hani Hanjour spoke very little English, and Moqed did most of the speaking.
 Hanjour requested a seat in the front row of the airplane.
 Their credit card failed to authorize, and after being told the agency did not accept personal cheques, the pair left to withdraw cash.
-They returned shortly afterwards and paid $1842.25 total in cash.
+They returned shortly afterwards and paid $1842.25 in cash.
 During this time, Moqed was staying in Room 343 of the Valencia Motel.
 On September 2, Moqed paid cash for a $30 weekly membership at Gold's Gym in Greenbelt, Maryland.

 Three days later he was seen on an ATM camera with Hani Hanjour.
-After the attacks, employees at an adult video store, Adult Lingerie Center, in Beltsville claimed that Moqed had been in the store three times, although there were no transactions slips that confirmed this.
+After the attacks, the manager at an adult video store, Adult Lingerie Center, in Beltsville claimed that Moqed had been in the store three times.